ramiel/tvseries/README.md

 #TvSeries

 My personal flexget generator, tester and publisher.
-Provide gunt tasks to manage publishing on a remote host on which runs flexget.
+Provides grunt tasks to manage publishing on a remote host on which runs flexget.
-This tasks is not suitable for all configurations and environment because it's modeled on my needs.
+This tasks is not suitable for all configurations and environments because it's modeled on my needs.
 You can freely modify it based on yours.

 In my configuration I have a develop environment and a production environment, each with its configuration but with the same flexget behaviour.